epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **VM**: Virtual Machine, a virtual environment that functions as a virtual computer system.

-- **Von Neumann Architecture**: A computer architecture where the CPU has access to one memory (via one bus) storing both instructions and data.
+- **Von Neumann Architecture**: A computer architecture where the CPU accesses one memory (via one bus) storing both instructions and data.
 The PicoRV processor in BoxLambda's DMA Controller uses a Von Neumann architecture.

 - **VRAM**: Video RAM.